 Why has it taken so long?

-“We want to use our own experience to … validate that the products are functional and scalable and do meet the needs of an organization with the complexity of Oracle,” Juvara said.
-“Of course, also we want to use the Oracle use case to test new technologies [and] new ways of doing things.” (source)
+“We want to use our own experience to validate that the products are functional and scalable, and do meet the needs of an organisation with the complexity of Oracle.
+Of course, we also want to use the Oracle use case to test new technologies and new ways of doing things.”

-…With the cloud products like ERP Cloud [and] HCM Cloud, there is embedded analytics – the Oracle Transactional Business Intelligence — but there is always a need for more sophisticated analysis — period over period, blending of data across multiple systems or multiple business functions — for which there is still a need of a warehouse,” Juvara said.
-“That is another big piece that we are working on.” (source)
+“As we moved the transactional system to the Cloud, we have made the conscious decision to try to leave the analytics as stable as possible.
+But we also want to move that to Cloud to a data warehouse built on the new Oracle Autonomous Database.
+With Cloud products like ERP Cloud and HCM Cloud, there is embedded analytics – the Oracle Transactional Business Intelligence.
+But there is always a need for more sophisticated analysis for which there is still a need of a warehouse.
+That is another big piece that we are working on.”

-It sounds like Oracle won’t be moving fully to the cloud anytime soon then…
+It sounds like Oracle won’t be moving fully to the Cloud anytime soon then…

-Your cloud strategy?
-Don’t be a vendor’s next guinea pig
+Don’t be Oracle’s next guinea pig